blynkkk/docs/web-dashboard/search.md

 # Search Data

-This is the main page of Blynk.360.
+This is the main page of Blynk.Console.

 Here you can perform a quick or extended search for [devices](devices-1/), [locations](locations/), [organizations ](organizations-1/)and [users ](users/)you have access to.
 You can apply various filters to narrow your search.

-This is the first screen you see after signing into Blynk.360 Web Dashboard.
+This is the first screen you see after signing into Blynk.Console Web Dashboard.

 ![](https://user-images.githubusercontent.com/72824404/120620602-ce7d6f00-c465-11eb-9ae7-437a9cf6f6fa.png)